MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/stored-completions.md

     :::image type="content" source="../media/stored-completions/evaluate.png" alt-text="Screenshot of the stored completion pane with evaluate selected." lightbox="../media/stored-completions/evaluate.png":::

-3. This launches the **Evaluations** pane with prepopulated `.jsonl` file with a randomly generated name that is created as an evaluation dataset from your stored completions.
+3. This launches the **Evaluations** pane with a prepopulated `.jsonl` file with a randomly generated name that is created as an evaluation dataset from your stored completions.

     > [!Note]
     > Stored completion evaluation data files cannot be accessed directly and cannot be exported externally/downloaded.